Eva ‘Kay’ Wenal: On ’48 Hours’–Millionaire Real Estate Mogul’s Wife Found Dead In Georgia Home, Throat Slashed, Murder Still Unsolved

 According to the Gwinnett Daily Post, Hal Wenal died of a heart attack in 2010.

 “In June 2010, Hal, 75, was having dinner with a client at a Gwinnett restaurant when he suffered a massive heart attack and died.
 Today he shares a plot with his wife in a small cemetery near Lake Lanier, their names etched into a black marble headstone beside two urns that brim with roses.
 At the edge of the plot is Hal’s former thinking place, a marble bench.
-The bench is inscribed with a message from Hal to his wife, who died 13 years his junior at age 60: “Eva Kay Wenal: My wife, my life, my world.”
+The bench is inscribed with a message from Hal to his wife, who died 13 years his junior at age 60: ‘Eva Kay Wenal: My wife, my life, my world.'”

 Don’t miss 48 Hours.
 It airs tonight at 10/9 p.m.
 Central on CBS.
 On the last 48 Hours, the murder of Sarah Harbison.